Last Updated on

 한자 (hanja) is the Korean name for Chinese characters.
 Hanja is also used to refer to Chinese characters that have been borrowed and used in the formation of the Korean language and pronunciation.

 We recommend learning Hangul as fast as possible.
-That will greatly help your pronunciation and Korean language learning speed.
+The Korean Alphabet will be far more precise compared to romanization.
+It will greatly help your pronunciation and Korean language learning speed.
 You’ll be glad you did!

 How long did it take you to learn to read the 6 Korean words?
 Let us know in the comments below!